annaesvensson/yellow-feed/README.md

 ## How to use a feed

 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
-The first link is the human readable feed and the second link is a machine readable feed, commonly known as an RSS feed.
-The feed is for the entire website, only visible pages are included.
+The first link is a human readable feed and the second link is a machine readable feed, commonly known as an RSS feed.
+It's a list of recent changes for the entire website, only visible pages are included.

 If you don't want that a page is visible, set `Status: unlisted` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.